‣ Converts a 4x5 camera into a darkroom Enlarger

 ‣ Filters for colour balance and contrast built in and controlled on the timer (no need for external filters)

 ‣ Pre-calibrated settings for digitising popular film stocks in 'Scan mode'

 ‣ Easy printing from 5x7 up to 11x14 (much larger possible with horizontal projection)

 ‣ Built in safelight, useful for those with limited space

 When enlarging 4x5 film you'll want to use a 150mm lens, which also happens to be the standard focal length for a 4x5 camera.
-If you are going to enlarge 35mm film you will need a 50mm lens and for 120 you should use a lens between 80mm and 105mm - in this case we recommend you use a traditional enlarger lens.
+If you are going to enlarge 120 film you should use a lens between 80mm and 105mm - in this case we recommend you use a traditional enlarger lens.
 Enlarger lenses are cheap and easy to find secondhand, and we are happy to help if you are unsure.